jml250525/jml250525/content/research/index.md

 2. Bargaining on Supply Chain Contract in a Two-sided Network: A laboratory Investigation”

  <details>
-   <summary>Summary [Click to expand] </summary>
+   <summary>Abstract [Click to expand] </summary>

-   ## Abstract
 Abstract: This paper studies contract bargaining in two-sided supply chain networks where retailers on the demand side order products from suppliers on the supply side and then sell to the consumer market.
 In such a supply chain network, a retailer and a supplier need a business relationship or ”link” to bargain and trade with each other, and the retailers may have heterogeneous valuations on the products ordered from the supply partner.
-With both theoretical and behavioral 1 studies, we reveal behavioral regularities on contract bargaining outcomes due to both network structure and market value heterogeneity.
+With both theoretical and behavioral 1studies, we reveal behavioral regularities on contract bargaining outcomes due to both network structure and market value heterogeneity.
 We find that players who link with more potential partners or who have more perceived values tend to earn more in contract bargaining procedure.
 We develop a new behavioral theory, referred to as desperateness theory, to better capture and predict